Jesse H. Jones: Death and legacy

 Jones retained the title of publisher of the Houston Chronicle until his death on June 1, 1956, at the age of 82.
 His remains were interred in Houston's Forest Park Cemetery.

 The name of Jesse H. Jones is memorialized throughout Houston through many grants from the Houston Endowment.
 The home of the Houston Symphony is Jesse H. Jones Hall in the Houston Theater District.

 Texas Southern University founded the Jesse H. Jones School of Business in 1955.
 After Jones's death the Houston Endowment made donations to Rice University.
 They established the Jesse H. Jones Chair of Management, and in the 1970s, they granted $10 million to start the Jesse H. Jones Graduate School of Management.
 The Jesse H. Jones Student Life Center, a recreation facility at the University of Houston–Downtown, was fully funded by the Houston Endowment.
-Baylor University's central libraries includes the Jesse H. Jones Library.
+Baylor University's central libraries include the Jesse H. Jones Library.
 The Jesse H. Jones Physical Education Complex on the campus of Texas Lutheran University in Seguin bears his name.

 Jones contributed money to the Houston Academy of Medicine/Texas Medical Center for a new home for its library.
 This building is known as the Jesse H. Jones Library Building.
 The Jesse H. and Mary Gibbs Jones Pavilion (1977) connects Memorial Hermann Hospital to the University of Texas Medical School.

 Other Jones buildings include the Houston Public Library's Central Library building and the Great Jones Building, the former home of Texaco and briefly the location of Jones's office.
 Beyond buildings, one may visit the Jesse H. Jones Park and Nature Center in Humble.

 Since 1998, the World Affairs Council of Greater Houston has presented the Jesse H. Jones Award.